TrentonZero/trentonzero.github.io/_posts/2021-04-20-she-will-be-there.md

 The kindly nurse considered, paused on whether to tell the poor soul his wife had been dead for a decade and decided against it.

 "It's Saturday, Mr. Gibbons.
 We'll have chapel tomorrow.
 On Sunday.
-I'm sure you're wife will be there then."
+I'm sure your wife will be there then."

 She felt a little guilty about the small lie, but Mr. Gibbons could never keep his dates straight and it ended the conversation.